subhrajit369/subhrajit369/README.md

 🌱 Driven by a passion for innovation, I am dedicated to leveraging data for tangible real-world impact.

 🔍 Currently seeking collaborations to spearhead transformative projects.
 Let's connect and innovate together!
-Feel free to reach out via [www.linkedin.com/in/ subhrajit-pradhan
+Feel free to reach out via [www.linkedin.com/in/subhrajit-pradhan
 ].